fiz1962/ESP-adapter/README.md

-Adapter for use in conjunction with the simple ESP8266 web server created by: https://github.com/fiz1962/ESP8266-adapter.
+Adapter for use in conjunction with the ESP8266 web server.
 Original code from the http-on-off-adapter (https://github.com/mozilla-iot/http-on-off-adapter).

 This adapter presents a single device with configuration read from a ESP8266 wifi device.